 Nearly every sales organization hires sales reps with an ESFJ Myers Briggs personality type.
-By definition, this means they’re great with human interactions but adverse to processes and data.
+By definition, this means they’re great with human interactions but averse to processes and are much less data-driven sales strategy.
 And while communication skills and personality make the first impression, it takes a plan and analytical insight to move the deal along.

 “Order-takers” tend to avoid updating information in their CRM system but successful reps understand the value of data both for a fully functional sales team and for the larger organization.

 By 2020, the customer experience will surpass both price and product as the key brand differentiator.
 The CRM was made to help reps manage their customer relationships by keeping all of the customer data in one place.
 Great reps use it to personalize the customer experience and to stay organized and track prospects throughout the sales cycle.